garylirocks/quickrefs/azure-networking.markdown

 ## Application Gateway

+Features:

 - Is a load balancer for web apps, supports HTTP, HTTPS, HTTP/2 and WebSocket protocols
-- Support redirection, rewrite HTTP headers and custom error pages
 - Works at application layer (OSI layer 7)
-- Uses Azure Load Balancer at TCP level (OSI layer 4)
+- Auto or manual scaling
+- Support **redirection**: to another side, or from HTTP to HTTPS
+- Rewrite HTTP headers
+- Custom error pages
 - Could be internet-facing (public ip) or internal only (private ip)
-- Support manual or auto scaling

 Benefits over a simple LB: